William Morris (Virginia politician): Military service

-Henry Morris would serve in Capt.
-John Lewis's company, the son of Andrew Lewis.
-Leonard would remain at Kelly's post, and would not officially serve in the engagement.

-During the American Revolutionary War William would serve as a regular soldier in Continental Army in various regiments under Andrew Lewis throughout Greenbrier and Augusta Counties.
-In 1778, William was promoted to captain in the Greenbrier County militia.
-His brother Leonard and brother in law John Jones would receive a commission from the Virginia General Assembly signed by Patrick Henry as spies.
-Both Leonard and Jones would serve under William, but their payment would not come from military salaries.
+During the American Revolutionary War, William served in the August County Militia until 1778 when Greenbrier was established as a new Virginia County.
+William was appointed as captain of one of the newly formed Ranger companies.
+His brother Leonard and brother in law John Jones would receive a commission from the Virginia General Assembly signed by Patrick Henry as spies who served under William's company.

 In March 1783, William commissioned John Young as a Lieutenant and assigned him as a spy.
 Lieutenant Young's principal role was to lead troops in surveilling, engaging, and reporting on Indian movements throughout the Greenbrier and Kanawha region.
 William's unit garrison was at Morris Fort (also known as Kelly's Post) from 1784 until 1786.

-Morris was promoted to Major in 1786, serving in the Northwest Indian Wars and Whiskey Rebellion in the Ohio.
-William led a company of rangers whose primary mission was to track and report hostile Indian movements of the Mingo, Shawnee and Six Nations who aligned with the loyalists to include Simon Girty's aligned tribes who frequently attacked in the Kanawha, Ohio, and Kentucky regions.
+Morris was promoted to Major in 1786, serving in the Northwest Indian Wars and Whiskey Rebellion in the Ohio; although in most documents his is always referred to as "Captain".
+William's company of rangers primary mission was to track and report hostile Indian movements of the Mingo, Shawnee and Six Nations who aligned with the loyalists to include Simon Girty's aligned tribes who frequently attacked in the Kanawha, Ohio, and Kentucky regions.

 In 1786, Morris received 5,000 acres of land for his military service, 2,800 of those acres were in Fayette County.